james-gulland/cm-to-inch-converter/README.md

 # cm-to-inch-converter

-<b>Purpose</b>: no specific need or purpose for the tool itself, but I just wanted a platform to try out some custom CSS and a little bit of JavaScript.
+<b>Purpose</b>: no specific need or purpose for the tool itself, but I just wanted a platform to try building out some custom CSS from scratch, not following any tutorials, but entirely self-guided to see if I could do it.

 <b>Languages used:</b>
 - html: very basic divs, nothing special